-Welcome to Atlantic Rehabilitation in Neptune and Hillsborough New Jersey.
-In our resource center, we will continuously try to introduce useful information to help you understand the history and knowledge about the Physical Therapy Techniques and Pain Management and help you improve your health naturally and prevent problems before they start.
+The purpose of our Resource Center is to offer useful information to help you understand the history and knowledge about the Physical Therapy Techniques and Pain Management we will use, and help you naturally improve your health and prevent problems before they start.

 Pain attacks the human body at every vulnerable target — muscles, bones, and joints.
 Everyone experiences pain at one point or another.
 It’s often an indication that something is wrong.
 Each individual is the best judge of his or her own pain.
 Feelings of pain can range from mild and occasional to severe and constant.
 There are lot of types of pain such as: